hannobraun/playground/2025-08-02_monobloc/README.md

 Here we have a block, in which we create some bindings.
 Then we pass that to another intrinsic function, `rec`.
 It applies the block, just like `apply`.
-But it doesn't put the block's result on the stack.
+But it doesn't push the block's result to the stack.

-Instead, it takes all the bindings in the block, uses those as the fields of a new record, then puts that record on the stack.
+Instead, it takes all the bindings in the block, uses those as the fields of a new record, then pushes that record to the stack.

 What happens to the block's result?
 Well, in this case it doesn't make a difference, because the block returns nothing.
 If it did, that would be